Elgar’s Variations are my Everest,

 - A Native English speaker

-- Able to read, write and speak German
+- Able to speak, read and write German

-- Considered an outsider because of his faith, profession and class
+- Viewed as an outsider because of his faith, profession, and class

 - Suspicious of career academics